 There are so many things to do in Finland, but one of the best ways to see this country is by hiring a car and exploring its wilderness.
 A Finnish road trip is never a bad choice!

 One of the most appealing things about Finland is its beautiful nature.
 Breathtaking expanses of forest, picturesque lakes, and stunning skies speak to the wildness in all of our souls.
-The land is supremely unspoiled, making the landscape here stand out from other, more populated, countries.
+The land is supremely unspoiled, making the landscape here stand out from other, more populated countries.
 There are plenty of outdoor things to do in Finland, from canoeing and kayaking to hiking and skiing.
 And wild camping is not only allowed, but encouraged!

 Whether you’re here in the short but vivid summer or the infamous winter, you’ll find something to enjoy.
 Watersports, outdoor beers, and music festivals abound during the summer.
 The winter brings its own sense of otherness, and visitors can enjoy it from the ice hotels or on their trips to try and see the Northern Lights.

 But it’s not just the wilderness that makes Finland so attractive; its cities are every bit as fascinating.
 A famously liberal and innovative country, cities like Helsinki, Tampere, and Turku are lively and forward-thinking rich in design, foraged food, and trendy bars.
 Finns might not be famous talkers, but once you get a few drinks in them, they’re as friendly as the next person, and always happy to tell you more about their country.